Published July 3, 2018

 Have each child pack an extra large ziplock bag (2.5 gallon size) with their favorite toys for playing with in the car.
 This will keep the size manageable and allow for easy viewing.
 Another way to make the miles melt away is to go to the library and check out or download a family friendly audiobook.

-Plan for snacking.
+Prepare for snacking.

 Kids can get the munchies during a long car ride, and sometimes it’s tough to stick to a regular meal schedule when traveling.
 Buffer the hunger pains with a small cooler stocked with juice boxes or small bottles of water, fresh fruit like grapes or apples, and a few protein offerings such as string cheese or beef jerky.
 Other good snacks include pretzels, trail mix, fruit snacks, and a few sweets such as mini-sized candy bars.
 You can avoid constant food requests and keep track of progress by picking a mile marker or city destination for each snack break.